NEAZYIT/3D-Developer-Portfolio/Project_Documentation.md

     - Add hover effects and smooth transitions to the "NEAZYIT" text in the heading.

 - **Importing Styles and Components:** The code imports the necessary styling from `../styles` and the `ComputersCanvas` component from `./canvas`.
 ---

+### Day 5: 3D Model Integration <a id="day-5-3d-model-integration"></a>

+**1. 3D Object Display Issues**

+*  We ran into a problem where the 3D object wasn't showing up correctly.
+The website displayed a blank black screen instead.
+*  The issue was caused by two things:
+    *  **Mixing HTML and 3D:** We tried to use regular HTML elements alongside the 3D object, which confused the website because they are rendered differently.
+It's like trying to combine oil and water - they don't mix!
+    *  **Incorrect File Location:**  The website couldn't find the 3D object file where it was supposed to be.
+It's like looking for a book on your shelf but realizing it's on a completely different shelf.

+**2. Solutions**

+*   **Removing Conflicting Elements:** We removed the regular HTML elements that were causing problems.
+This way, the website understands we're only working with 3D elements in this area.
+*   **Fixing File Location:**  We double-checked and fixed the location of the 3D object file.
+We made sure it was in the right place so the website could easily find it.

+**3. Enhancements for User Experience**

+*   **Adding a Loading Indicator:**  While the 3D object was loading, we added a little spinning icon so users know that something interesting is loading.
+It's like a progress bar for the 3D object.
+*   **Setting up the 3D Environment:**  We made sure the virtual space for the 3D object was set up correctly.
+This includes things like proper lighting and shadows, which help the 3D object look its best.

+**4. Result:**

+After fixing the issues and making these improvements, the 3D object now displays correctly!
+The black screen is gone, and users have a much better experience.

+---